An autonomous community of self-supporting peers in recovery from addiction

 Addiction, Relapse and the Mystery of Recovery

 What takes place at Beach House Recovery is fundamentally different from anything you’ll find in a traditional organization.
-From the founder to our pastor, the counselor to the latest arrival, we are fellow students of a shared experience in recovery that binds us.
+From the founder to our pastor, our counselor to the latest arrival, we are fellow students of a shared experience in recovery that binds us.
 Most of us sought refuge from the exploitation of bait and switch addiction centers and found a community with each other.
 Self-support was our ticket to financial freedom and self-governance our path to personal independence.

 Together we believe our distinctive approach is practical: those given opportunities to prosper in an open society with an abundance of proven success and authentic leaders will emulate the behavior they observe and flourish.
 In contrast, men sequestered with other repressed men will mirror poverty and frustration.
 We know from personal experience: life in early recovery without fair compensation and independent employment left us broke, homeless and unprepared for life.
 Separation from the twelve step community left us further isolated and alone.